-The procedure necessary for candidates wishing to obtain a visa to stay in Spain for longer than 90 days used to be a straight forward process which could easily be done while in the country.
+The procedure necessary for American candidates wishing to obtain a visa (also knows as the Schengen Visa) to stay in Spain for longer than 90 days used to be a straight forward process which could easily be done while in the country.
 However, it is now a little more complicated, especially as each Embassy and Consulate handles things differently.
 Please note that for our program, if you choose to get a visa, then you will be applying for a STUDENT VISA.

-It is now necessary for you to obtain your student visa before you leave the States.
-It is no longer possible to get your visa once in Spain and you can't have it sent on to you.
+It is necessary for you to obtain your student visa before you leave the States.
+It is not possible to get your visa once in Spain and you can’t have it sent on to you.
 The visa, once issued, is fixed in your passport.
+In most cases, your passport must be valid for six months after your program ends.
+If you are in need of a new passport or have to renew your existing one, please visit the U.S. State Department website.

 The first step in applying for your visa is to contact the Consulate that has jurisdiction over the State in which you live or where your permanent address is.
-This can be difficult - we have found that fax may work best.
+This can be difficult – we have found that fax may work best, since often times opening hours are just 9 – 12!.

-Some Consulates now require you to make an appointment to submit your papers, be sure to check this in advance.
+Most Consulates require you to make an appointment to submit your documents, be sure to check this in advance.

 Click here for a list of Spanish consulates and their jurisdictions.